aloaye-dev/E-commerce-backend-Springboot/README.md

 # E-commerce-backend-Springboot
 An E-commerce backend-project with Springboot.
 An E-commerce backend-project with Springboot.Broken down into different Microservices and connected to different database.
 MySQL and MongoDB.

-#UserMetaData Services -> MySQL
+#UserMetaData Services -> MySQL.

-#AddToCart Services -> MySQL
+#AddToCart Services -> MySQL.

-#ProductDetailService -> MongoDB
+#ProductDetailService -> MongoDB.

-The communication with each services was done with feign client
+The communication with each services was done with feign client.